How the Cloud Has Surpassed On-Premise Technology

-Making the case for the cloud
+Making the case for Microsoft ERP in the cloud

 According to HubSpot, 86% of ERP software is deployed in the cloud, and Beroe, Inc., reported that the cloud ERP market is expected to grow 10 percent CAGR by 2025.
 Today, the cloud is the preferred platform for many of the world’s leading businesses—due in part to the increased use of social media, mobile workforces, the internet—but also because the cloud has surpassed on- premises technology in a surprising number of ways.